neo4j-contrib/py2neo/book/types.rst

 .. class:: Subgraph(nodes, relationships)

-    A *Subgraph* is an immutable set of nodes and relationships that can be provided as an argument to graph database functions.
-It is also used as a base class for :class:`.Node`, :class:`.Relationship` and :class:`.Walkable`, giving instances of those classes operational compatibility with each other.
+    A *Subgraph* is an immutable set of nodes and relationships that can be provided as an argument to many graph database functions.
+It is also used as a base class for :class:`.Node`, :class:`.Relationship` and :class:`.Walkable`, allowing instances of those classes to be combined using set operations.

     .. describe:: subgraph | other | ...